 Documents from the original files that are not reused must be retained in the same manner as if he/she never returned.
 Other items from first employment period are retained in the original file same as above, but can be purged three years from document execution dates.

 The occasional, seasonal or intermittent employee would be someone who is on your payroll to drive during those times when you need extra help.

 Even though they are not permanent or full-time, they still need to be fully qualified in accordance to Part 391 before they can get behind the wheel of your CMV.
 If you are subject to Part 382, these employees need to be a part of your DOT random alcohol and drug testing program.
-This means the whole gamut: pre-employment drug screens, DOT drug and alcohol background requirements, issuance of educational materials and your company policy, and placement in your random testing pool.
+This means the whole gamut: pre-employment drug screens, pre-employment query of the CDL Drug and Alcohol Clearinghouse, DOT drug and alcohol background requirements, issuance of educational materials and your company policy, and placement in your random testing pool.

 Many carriers keep these employees "active" rather than consider it a termination of employments.
 They are considered to be on an extended leave of absence or layoff, and this avoids having to wait on a pre-employment drug screen or create new documents as a rehire in the file.